eg9y/Lo-Fo/README.md

   MESSAGING_SENDER_ID: '"YOUR MESSAGIN SENDER ID"',
 })
 ```
+These environment variables are used to initialize firebase in `src/firebase/init.js`.
+Thefore, you need to create your own firebase project at [firebase console](https://console.firebase.google.com).
 To build for production, you can also add `prod.env.js` in `config` and fill in the following:
 ```javascript
 'use strict'